 Videoconferencing can be used for meetings, interviews, seminars and teaching.

 Videoconferencing was initially developed to permit meetings to take place between people some distance apart, and its commercial viability depends upon it being cheaper and more convenient than traveling.

 When videoconferencing is used for teaching, it is often more effective for small groups of students at each site.
-It is also possible to share computer applications over videoconferencing links to enable participants to examine diagrams and documents at each site and to make changes as required.
+It is also possible to share computer applications over videoconferencing links so participants can examine diagrams and documents at each site and make changes as required.

 What types of videoconferencing systems are available across campus?

-I need to conduct a videoconference, where do I go, and who do I contact?
+I need to conduct a videoconference.
+Where do I start?